 When our faith is being tested, do we trust God and show our love by our actions?
 Do we help our neighbors in their time of need?
-Is most of our free time spent pleasing ourselves?
-Do we blame God for getting cancer, losing a job, or the death of a parent or child?
+Is most of our free time spent on pleasing self?
+Do we blame God for getting cancer, losing a job or the death of a parent or child?
 (Genesis 22)